ozyurtf/cpu-scheduler/README.md

 ```
 mutex_lock:
   TSL REGISTER, MUTEX
+    | A mutex is a variable that acts like a lock.
+    | It is typically a binary value:
+    | 0 = Unlocked
+    | 1 = Locked
-    | Copies the value in the mutex (mutual exclusion) lock into the register and sets the mutex lock to 1.
+    | The code above copies the value in the mutex (mutual exclusion) lock
+    | into the register and sets the mutex lock to 1.
+    | This allows the code to know the previous state
+    | of the lock while simultaneously attempting to acquire it.

   CMP REGISTER, #0
     | Compares the value in the register with 0.